fibo/arithmetica/README.md

 > is an implementation of arithmetic operators for Rational numbers

 A [Rational](https://en.wikipedia.org/wiki/Rational_number) is a number that can be expressed as a fraction of two integers.
+It includes also [repeating decimals](https://en.wikipedia.org/wiki/Repeating_decimal) hence is a super-set of floating point numbers.

 ## Installation